UPC Barcodes: The Basics

 - GTIN-13 (EAN/UCC-13): this is a 13-digit number used predominately outside of North America

-- GTIN-14 (EAN/UCC-14 or ITF-14): this is a 14-digit number used to identify trade items at various packaging levels
+- GTIN-14 (EAN/UCC-14): this is a 14-digit number used to identify trade items at various packaging levels

 What is a Barcode?